Ravik0070/QuizApp/README.md

 # QuizApp
-Its a quiz app made with html, css &  js.
+Its a quiz app made with HTML, CSS &  Js.